bitcoin-sv/bitcoinj-sv/docs/designdocs/Contexts.md

 ## Background

-Since the very first version bitcoinj has had the concept of "network parameters": a class that wrapped various constants and magic numbers that distinguish the Bitcoin main network from the test network, and later, from settings meant only for unit tests and local regression testing.
+Since the very first version bitcoinj has had the concept of "net parameters": a class that wrapped various constants and magic numbers that distinguish the Bitcoin main net from the test net, and later, from settings meant only for unit tests and local regression testing.

 However unlike many APIs, we have never had a more general notion of context and as the library has grown we have